+(2020)

-Esc ape Killing of/injury Death in the Accidental Fire Total Number of cases Number of persons Suicide to inmates course of work death accident Others 12 (7) - - 7 (7) 5 (-) - - - -
+Total Esc Number of cases ape Number of persons Suicide Killing of/injury to inmates Death in the course of work Accidental death Fire accident Others

+15 (12) - - 12 (12) 3 (-) - - - -

 Notes: 1.
 Security incidents excluding "escape" refer to the number of cases.
 The figures in parentheses indicate the number of deaths due to the incidents at penal institutions.